HeisenbergLin22/Faceless-milestone2-delivery/README.md

 cargo test test_zk_transfer -- --show-output
 ```

+NOTE: The pallet functions are intended for DApp usage.
+They require some global chain configuration and input construction which are difficult to carry out in unit tests.
+So we recommend to read the [Tutorial section](#tutorial) for usage.

 ## Benchmark

 We give a benchmark of the implemented identity-based encryption scheme below.
 Experiments are performed on a Macbook Pro with 2.5 GHz Dual-Core Intel Core i7.
 All tests are run in a single thread.
 We run the experiments for vectors of length 1, 5, 10, and 20.